czg-sci-42ver/csapp3e/asm/README.md

     - `total Store Ordering` means *total*ly allowing re*ordering* *store* with subsequent load which can be implemented by *store buffer*.
     - maybe the most primitive [definition p31:TSO](https://www.google.com/books/edition/Scalable_Shared_Memory_Multiprocessors/OJzbBwAAQBAJ?hl=en&gbpv=1) of all memory consistency models having all *math axioms* which is referenced by [this].
     - also see [sparcv9][sparcv9] p143 and [this 'a single, global order of writes'][Weak_vs_Strong_Memory_Models]
-  - notice it doesn't guarantee the strong memory model, it just means having a [store buffer (utexas link)](https://www.cs.utexas.edu/~bornholt/post/memory-models.html#:~:text=A%20popular%20memory%20model%20that,latency%2C%20making%20execution%20significantly%20faster.) so allow [Storeload reordering p4](https://users.cs.utah.edu/~rajeev/cs7820/pres/7820-12.pdf) (here 'it returns the value of own write before others see it' is same as ['with exceptions for *local* memory'](https://www.reddit.com/r/hardware/comments/i0mido/comment/fzqb4is/?utm_source=share&utm_medium=web2x&context=3)) (also see the utexas link) from user's perspective although their issue order may not change.
+  - notice it doesn't guarantee the strong memory model, it just means having a [store buffer (utexas link)][memory_models] so allow [Storeload reordering p4](https://users.cs.utah.edu/~rajeev/cs7820/pres/7820-12.pdf) (here 'it returns the value of own write before others see it' is same as ['with exceptions for *local* memory'](https://www.reddit.com/r/hardware/comments/i0mido/comment/fzqb4is/?utm_source=share&utm_medium=web2x&context=3)) (also see the utexas link) from user's perspective although their issue order may not change.
   - [explicit definition](http://www.cse.unsw.edu.au/~cs9242/02/lectures/10-smp/node8.html) here 'FIFO order' implies it is [~~subset ('might as well say that sequential consistency *map*')~~ ycombinator link](https://news.ycombinator.com/item?id=21588893#21592299) ~~of~~ similar to sequential consistency because requirement R1 may not meet (see [p6 'regain sequential consistency' (i.e. 'recover sequential consistency with additional barriers' in the above ycombinator link)](https://www.cl.cam.ac.uk/~pes20/weakmemory/cacm.pdf)).
 But 'sequential consistency (SEQCST) + a store buffer' in ycombinator is obvious true which can also got from the following upenn link although store buffer will change the original behavior of sequential consistency. <a id="TSO"></a>
     - as ycombinator says ('Acquire-release consistency allows many more reorderings'), here SC > TSO (only allow StoreLoad reordering) > Acquire-release (> means [stronger](#strong_mem))
       - [see ac_rl](#ac_rl), acquire/release only control *order* of same variable (implies support for variable alias).
 So from [this 'freely reorder...cannot migrate upward past an *acquire*...'](https://en.wikipedia.org/wiki/Release_consistency#Weak_ordering_(Weak_consistency))